fekenzofugi/rsad-time-series/REPORT.md

 # 1. Short Review of Methods (December 01 - January 01)

 On the search of anomaly detection models to use in agriculture to detect plasticulture subtle changes and pest detection in seedcorn.
-I've found out the distance mahalanobis metric.
-But first, what is an anomaly?

 ## 1.1 What is an anomaly?